udacity/nd0821-c2-build-model-workflow-starter/README.md

 wandb: Appending key for api.wandb.ai to your netrc file: /home/[your username]/.netrc
 ```

-### GitHub

-Create a repository named ``nyc_airbnb`` in your github account, copy there the content of the starter kit and
-commit and push.
-From now on, you will commit your code to the repo in your Github account.
-Commit and push to the repository often while you make progress towards the solution.
-Remember
-to add meaningful commit messages.

 ### Cookie cutter
-You are also provided a cookie cutter template that you can use to create stubs for new pipeline steps.
-Just run
+In order to make your job a little easier, you are provided a cookie cutter template that you can use to create
+stubs for new pipeline components.
+It is not required that you use this, but it might save you from a bit of
-the cookiecutter and enter the required information.
-Remember to leave the default when asked for ``arguments``.
+boilerplate code.
+Just run the cookiecutter and enter the required information, and a new component
+will be created including the `conda.yml` file, the `MLproject` file as well as the script.
+You can then modify these
+as needed, instead of starting from scratch.
 For example:

 ```bash